itsigoryt/Statsly/README.md

 # Statsly
 Welcome to Statsly!
-We are a development team, featuring many plugins, and tools for your server.
+We are a minecraft plugin development team, featuring many plugins, and tools for your server.